 HVAC units typically use more energy than any other appliance in your home.
 This is reflected on your monthly heating and cooling costs, but it’s important to remember utility expenses can be regulated in several methods.

 Upkeep: One approach to lower utility prices is to schedule annual upkeep.
-Furnace maintenance and AC maintenance helps your HVAC units work as designed and efficiently.
+Furnace maintenance helps your HVAC units work as designed and efficiently.
 Operating dirty heating and cooling equipment can result in lost efficiency and damage to your system.

 High efficiency: If you’re wanting to buy for a modern heating and cooling system, think over investing in a high-efficiency system.
 They’re created to decrease your utility expenses and use less natural resources.
 When choosing an updated heating and cooling piece of equipment, check for the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The greater the SEER or AFUE, the greater the efficiency and savings.

 Zoning: Home zoning can tremendously lower your heating costs.
 This divides your house into separate comfort sections, which are heated or cooled based on your settings.
 With a zoning system, you don’t have to pay to heat or cool rarely used spaces.
 And you can enjoy the correct temperature you want in busy rooms.

 Smart thermostats: Smart thermostats can make a sizeable difference in energy consumption.
 These thermostats pick up on your loved ones’ schedule and lower energy consumption while you’re away.
 You can also use your smartphone or other Wi-Fi-enabled device to adjust temperature settings on the go.